luizamfsantos/Table-From-Image-DL/README.md

 2. **Object Detection Models:** These models (often based on CNNs) are used for detecting table boundaries and individual cells.
 3. **OCR Models:** OCR is crucial for recognizing and extracting text from the detected cells.
 Models like Tesseract or specialized deep learning-based OCR models (e.g., CRNN, Attention-OCR) are commonly used.

-### Example Workflow:
-1. **Table Detection:** Use a CNN-based object detection model to identify and segment the table from the image.
-2. **Cell Detection:** Apply another object detection model to locate individual cells within the detected table.
-3. **OCR:** Use an OCR model to extract text from each detected cell.
-4. **Post-Processing:** Organize the extracted text into a structured table format.

 ### Summary:
 This project is a combination of classification, detection, and recognition tasks.
 While CNNs are crucial for feature extraction and initial segmentation/detection tasks, the overall system integrates various specialized models and techniques to achieve the final goal of converting an image into a table.
 Therefore, it's not just a classifier but a composite system involving several machine learning components.

-## Workflows
+## Workflow:

-1. Update config.yaml with the path to the image you want to convert to a table [OK - 2024-05-30]
-2. Update secrets.yaml [NOT NECESSARY YET - 2024-05-30]
-3. Update params.yaml [NOT NECESSARY YET - 2024-05-30]
-4. Update the entity [OK - 2024-05-30]
-5. Update the configuration manager in src config [OK - 2024-05-30]
-6. Update the components [OK - 2024-05-30]
-7. Update the pipeline
-8. Update the main.py
-9. Update the dvc.yaml
-10. Add app.py
+1. **Data Ingestion:** Use the price tables from this [website](https://www.ceasacampinas.com.br/sites/ceasacampinas.com.br/files/cotacoes/), which provides agricultural prices in São Paulo, Brazil from Ceasa Campinas.
+These tables inspired my project.
+Some of the challenge with this data is that the tables have some formatting issues.
+They are not perfectly aligned, and some entries have multiple titles and keys.
+For example, "brocolis" might be listed twice: once for type A and once for type B. Instead of specifying "brocolis A" and "brocolis B", the table lists "brocolis" on one line, then indents "type A" and "type B" underneath it.
+   - Later, it'll be good to expand to other tables and file formats.
+2. **Pre-processing:** Turn the pdf into images using [pdf2image](https://pypi.org/project/pdf2image/).
+Reduce the size of the images and reduce the color complexity (if exists).
+3. **Table Detection:** Use a CNN-based object detection model to identify and segment the table from the image.
+   - The plan will be to use [OpenCV](https://github.com/opencv/opencv-python) package for Python.
+They have a module called objdetect for object detection.
+4. **Cell Detection:** Apply another object detection model to locate individual cells within the detected table.
+- The plan will be to also use [OpenCV](https://github.com/opencv/opencv-python) package for Python.
+5. **OCR:** Use an OCR model to extract text from each detected cell.
+   - The plan will be to use [EasyOCR](https://github.com/JaidedAI/EasyOCR) to do this step.
+They use the CRAFT algorithm and pre-trained model and the deep learning execution is using Pytorch.
+6. **Post-Processing:** Organize the extracted text into a structured table format.
+7. **Load Data:** Finish by loading table to PostgreSQL or some other DB or even file format such as .csv.

 ## How to run?